Employment Contract: Everything You Need to Know

 Unlike an at-will employment relationship, the presence of a contract will preclude an employer from simply terminating an employee if the employer experiences a downturn in business or the employee does not meet the employer’s original expectations.
 Unfortunately, in either of these cases, the employer will be left to likely renegotiate the employment contract with the employee.

 If you need help understanding an employment contact, you can post your legal need on UpCounsel’s marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.